CameronMcE/MicroplasticsModelling/README.md

 The gathered observational data from previous studies can be found in the "observational_studies.csv" file.
 The titles and authors of these papers can be found within.

+Extrapolated Emissions:

+'mp_emiss_extrapolate.py' was used to extrapolate the microplastic emissions down to smaller size bins, using the 'emissions_UKESM.npy' file.

 Main Figures & Tables:

 Figure 1 was created using the "mp_emissions.nc" file.